simb/FlexInJS/README.md

 Another focus of my talk other than Backbone was about the Brunch.io tooling.
 This project is an equivelent of the simple js backbone above, but using brunch.
 I think the only functionality actually added is some css to show off how to use the box model to push things around on screen.

+To use this demo run these commands from the CLI.

 1. git clone git@github.com:simb/FlexInJS.git
 1. cd FlexInJS/brunch_demo
 1. npm install .
 1. brunch watch --server &
 1. open http://localhost:3333/